 or car insurance, pay any related fees, and complete a 30-day suspension period.

 If the DMV hearing officer let me keep my license, how does that effect

-The DMV hearing officer is not an officer of the law or a court-appointed
+my DUI trial? - The DMV hearing officer is not an officer of the law or a court-appointed

 judge.
 Any decision they come to regarding your license’s suspension